 Our oceans and coasts are more than ever at risk.
-Through the Blue Solutions project, four leading environment, conservation and development institutions combine their efforts to develop and bring together innovative marine and coastal management approaches and policy advice – focusing on holistic solutions for a sustainable use of marine and coastal resources.
-By collating best practices, improving methods, enhancing capacity and fostering knowledge exchange, action is being supported at local, sub-national, national, regional and global levels.
+Through the Blue Solutions project, four leading environment, conservation and development institutions combined their efforts to develop and bring together innovative marine and coastal management approaches and policy advice – focusing on holistic solutions for a sustainable use of marine and coastal resources.
+By collating best practices, improving methods, enhancing capacity and fostering knowledge exchange, action was being supported at local, sub-national, national, regional and global levels.
 The aim is that healthy and productive marine and coastal biodiversity will continue to benefit human well-being for generations to come.

 Marine and coastal biodiversity and ecosystems…

-Mankind depends on oceans and coasts for its well-being and economic development.
+[su_spoiler title=”…are fundamental for human well-being” open=”no” icon=”arrow”]Mankind depends on oceans and coasts for its well-being and economic development.
 By 2050, the human population is likely to rise to over nine billion.
 Today, already about half of the human population live within 150 kilometers of the coast.[/su_spoiler]

-Healthy marine and coastal ecosystems are highly productive and provide us with a multitude of valuable goods and services.
-These range from food, medicine, climate regulation and coastal protection to cultural services such as recreational and spiritual benefits.
+(Millennium Ecosystem Assessment 2005)[/tippy] range from food, medicine, climate regulation and coastal protection to cultural services such as recreational and spiritual benefits.[/su_spoiler]

-Despite their global significance, marine and coastal ecosystems such as mangroves, seagrass beds and coral reefs face a wide array of threats – mainly due to anthropogenic causes.
+[su_spoiler title=”…are at risk” open=”no” icon=”arrow”]Despite their global significance, marine and coastal ecosystems such as mangroves, seagrass beds and coral reefs face a wide array of threats – mainly due to anthropogenic causes.
 Habitat loss and degradation, overfishing and destructive fishing methods, eutrophication and pollution deteriorate the state of oceans and coasts.
 In addition, the impacts of climate change are heavily affecting these unique ecosystems.

-[su_spoiler title=”…need global efforts to survive” open=”no” icon=”arrow”]The world’s decision-makers have agreed to aim for a balance between the conservation and sustainable use of marine and coastal biodiversity to sustain their ecosystem services for the benefit of all of us.
+[su_spoiler title=”…need global efforts to survive” open=”no” icon=”arrow”]The world’s decision-makers have agreed to aim for a balance between the conservation and sustainable use of marine and coastal biodiversity to sustain their ecosystem services for the benefit of all of us.[/su_spoiler]

 [su_note note_color=”#FFFFFF” text_color=”#000000″ radius=”6″]To halt the loss of biodiversity and ecosystem services, enhanced concerted efforts at global, regional, national and local scale are crucial.[/su_note]